How Much Is My Life Insurance Policy Worth?

 A tax-free 1035 exchange is a good option when you still want life insurance, but you need something different than the policy you currently have.

-2. Sell the policy through a life settlement
+4. Sell the policy

 The value of your life insurance in a life settlement is always more than the policy’s cash value or surrender value.
 Depending on the details of your coverage, your life insurance may be worth up to 60% of the death benefit.
 This makes the life settlement a great option if your goal is to maximize the cash return from your life insurance.